-At The University of Kansas Cancer Center, you have access to the latest therapies for multiple myeloma such as chemotherapy and radiation therapy.
+At The University of Kansas Cancer Center, you have access to the latest therapies and treatment options for multiple myeloma such as chemotherapy and radiation therapy.
 You will receive care from an experienced team of medical oncologists, hematologists, nurse practitioners and other medical professionals.
 The goals of multiple myeloma treatment are:

-- Reduce the myeloma symptoms you may be experiencing
+- Reduce the multiple myeloma symptoms you may be experiencing

 - Control progression of the disease